Requesting Access

 Joining the Easy Dynamics Organization

 If you’ve signed in and you still don’t see the repository, it may be a private repository within the organization.
 If you are a member of the Easy Dynamics organization, skip to Requesting access to private repositories as a member.
-If not, fill out the form at the link below.
-You will be asked for the following information:
+If not, click the button below to start the access request process through the GitHub Enterprise Licensing Access Package.

-NOTE: If you do not have a GitHub account linked to the email address provided.
-You will have to create a GitHub account and follow GitHub’s process as described on Signing up for a new GitHub account.
+NOTE: If you do not already have a GitHub account, you will need to create a GitHub account and follow GitHub’s process as described in Signing up for a new GitHub account.

 Generally, personal accounts are acceptable as long as they are linked to an organizational email address.

-Once we have received the request, we will send an invitation to the email address listed in the request to join our GitHub organization as an outside collaborator.
+Once we have received the Access Package request, we will send an invitation to the Easy Dynamics email address associated with the request.
 The email should look something like the image below.

 GitHub Invitation